Optimal recruitment process: from search to hiring

 - Offer acceptance rate: indicator of the competitiveness of your value proposition

-- Cost per hire: total budget (sourcing, ATS, HR time, integration) divided by number of hires
+- Cost per recruitment: total budget (sourcing, ATS, HR time, integration) divided by number of hires

-Regular analysis of these KPIs helps identify bottlenecks: overly long pre-selection stage, high dropout rate between offer and signature, gap between recruited profile and manager expectations.
+Regular analysis of these KPIs helps identify bottlenecks: overly long pre-selection stage, high withdrawal rate between offer and signature, gap between recruited profile and manager expectations.

-To go further in HR digital transformation, our guide explains how to dematerialize the entire HR document lifecycle, from contract to amendment to termination documents.
+To go further in HR digital transformation, our comprehensive electronic signature guide explains how to digitalize the entire lifecycle of HR documents, from contract to amendments including termination documents.

 Legal framework applicable to recruitment contracting

-The formalization of recruitment is governed by several legal provisions that are essential to understand.
+The formalization of recruitment is governed by several legal provisions that are essential to master.

-Article L1221-1 of the Labor Code provides that employment contracts are subject to rules of common law.
-Article L1221-3 requires fixed-term contracts and part-time employment contracts to be concluded in writing, on penalty of requalification.
+Article L1221-1 of the French Labor Code provides that the employment contract is subject to common law rules.
+Article L1221-3 requires that fixed-term contracts and part-time employment contracts be concluded in writing, on pain of reclassification.

-Articles 1366 and 1367 of the Civil Code (arising from ordinance n°2016-131 of February 10, 2016 reforming contract law) establish the legal framework for electronic signature in France: electronic writing has the same probative force as paper writing provided the identity of the author can be properly identified and the document is kept under conditions guaranteeing its integrity.
+Articles 1366 and 1367 of the French Civil Code (derived from Ordinance No. 2016-131 of February 10, 2016 reforming contract law) establish the legal framework for electronic signature in France: electronic writing has the same evidentiary value as paper writing provided that the author's identity can be duly identified and the document is preserved under conditions guaranteeing its integrity.

 eIDAS Regulation and signature levels

-The European Regulation eIDAS n°910/2014 (Electronic IDentification, Authentication and trust Services) distinguishes three levels of electronic signature:
+The European Regulation eIDAS No. 910/2014 (Electronic IDentification, Authentication and trust Services) distinguishes three levels of electronic signature:

-- AES (Advanced Electronic Signature): recommended for employment contracts, guarantees signer identification and document integrity
+- AES (Advanced Electronic Signature): recommended for employment contracts, guarantees signatory identification and document integrity

-- QES (Qualified Electronic Signature): equivalent to handwritten signature under article 25(2) of eIDAS, required for authenticated acts
+- QES (Qualified Electronic Signature): equivalent to handwritten signature under article 25(2) of eIDAS, required for authenticated documents

 For employment contracts, AES is generally sufficient and legally robust.
-Standards ETSI EN 319 132 (XAdES) and ETSI EN 319 122 (CAdES) define the technical formats of advanced electronic signatures compliant with regulations.
+The standards ETSI EN 319 132 (XAdES) and ETSI EN 319 122 (CAdES) define the technical formats for advanced electronic signatures in compliance.

 GDPR and candidate data protection

-The processing of personal data of candidates is subject to the General Data Protection Regulation (GDPR) n°2016/679.
+The processing of personal data of candidates is subject to the General Data Protection Regulation (GDPR) No. 2016/679.
 Main obligations include:

-- Legal basis: employer's legitimate interest (article 6(1)(f) GDPR) or explicit consent for sensitive data
+- Legal basis: the employer's legitimate interest (article 6(1)(f) GDPR) or explicit consent for sensitive data

-- Retention period: maximum 2 years for non-selected candidates' data according to CNIL recommendations (deliberation n°2016-186)
+- Retention period: maximum 2 years for unsuccessful candidates' data according to CNIL recommendations (deliberation No. 2016-186)

-- Right of access and erasure: candidates can request access to their data and its deletion
+- Right of access and erasure: candidates can request access to their data and deletion

-- Processing register: recruitment must be included in the company's processing register (article 30 GDPR)
+- Processing register: recruitment must be listed in the company's processing register (article 30 GDPR)

-In case of violation of candidates' personal data (CV leaks, unauthorized ATS access), the company must notify CNIL within 72 hours according to article 33 of the GDPR.
+In case of personal data breach of candidates (CV leak, unauthorized ATS access), the company must notify the CNIL within 72 hours in accordance with article 33 of the GDPR.

 Non-discrimination and employer obligations

-Article L1132-1 of the Labor Code prohibits all discrimination in recruitment based on origin, gender, age, disability, religion, or any other protected criterion.
-Rigorous documentation of the selection process provides the best protection in case of labor court litigation.
+Article L1132-1 of the French Labor Code prohibits all discrimination in hiring based on origin, gender, age, disability, religion or any other protected criterion.
+Rigorous documentation of the selection process constitutes the best protection in case of employment tribunal proceedings.

-Scenario 1: An industrial SME of 150 employees reduces time-to-hire by 40%
+Scenario 1: An industrial SME of 150 employees reduces its time-to-hire by 40%

-An industrial SME managing about fifty recruitments per year faced average delays of 65 days between offer publication and contract signature.
+An industrial SME managing around fifty recruitments per year faced average delays of 65 days between job posting publication and contract signature.
 The main bottleneck?
-Postal sending of contracts and back-and-forths for corrections and signatures.
+Postal sending of contracts and back-and-forth for corrections and signatures.

-By deploying an electronic signature solution integrated with its ATS, the company was able to:
+By deploying an electronic signature solution integrated into its ATS, the company was able to:

-- Reduce contracting time from 12 days to less than 48 hours
+- Reduce the contracting period from 12 days to less than 48 hours

-- Eliminate 100% of postal sending of contracts and amendments
+- Eliminate 100% of postal contract and amendment shipments

-- Centralize proof of signature in a compliant digital vault
+- Centralize proof of signature in a compliant digital safe

-- Improve candidate experience, with onboarding satisfaction increasing from 62% to 84%
+- Improve candidate experience, with onboarding satisfaction rate increasing from 62% to 84%

-Scenario 2: An HR consulting firm externalizes contracting for its clients
+Scenario 2: An HR consulting firm outsources contracting for its clients

 An HR consulting firm supporting twenty SME clients in their recruitment had to manage dozens of employment contracts simultaneously, with different collective agreements depending on sectors.

-By adopting an AI contract generator coupled with a multi-business electronic signature platform, the firm was able to:
+By adopting an AI-powered contract generator coupled with a multi-company electronic signature platform, the firm was able to:

 - Generate contracts compliant with each collective agreement in less than 5 minutes, versus 45 minutes on average previously

-- Offer its clients a dedicated portal to track signature status in real time
+- Offer its clients a dedicated portal to monitor signature status in real time

-- Reduce contractual errors by 70% thanks to standardized and verified templates
+- Reduce contractual errors by 70% through standardized and verified templates

-- Bill a digitalized contracting service as a value-added offering, increasing average client basket by 18%
+- Offer clients a high-value digitalized contracting service, increasing average client spending by 18%

-Scenario 3: A group of private clinics secures the recruitment of healthcare personnel
+Scenario 3: A group of private clinics secures recruitment of healthcare personnel

-A private hospital group of approximately 600 beds recruits over 200 healthcare professionals annually (nurses, nursing assistants, doctors).
-Verification of diplomas, professional registries, and signature of confidentiality clauses represented considerable administrative burden for the HR team.
+A private hospital group with approximately 600 beds recruits over 200 healthcare professionals each year (nurses, nursing assistants, doctors).
+Verification of diplomas, professional orders and signing of confidentiality clauses represented a considerable administrative burden for the HR team.

-By integrating an electronic signature solution compliant with AES level, the group was able to:
+By integrating a healthcare electronic signature solution compliant with AES level, the group was able to:

-- Dematerialize 100% of contracts and amendments for permanent and temporary recruitment
+- Digitalize 100% of contracts and amendments for permanent and temporary recruitment

 - Reduce average contracting time from 8 days to less than 24 hours